 No. 12: Cavan Biggio (Toronto Blue Jays)

 I have not been a fan of Cavan Biggio, but the upside is undeniable.
 In his first 100 games of big-league experience, he hit 16 homers and had a perfect 14/14 stolen base success rate.
-There’s clearly 20-20 potential here, but the plate approach is very unconventional and has me worried.
+There’s clearly 20-20 potential here over a full season, but the plate approach is very unconventional and has me worried.

 The best word I can use to describe Biggio’s approach at the plate is passive.
 Cavan rated among the lowest hitters in terms of swing rate, swinging less often than all players except Alex Bregman and Daniel Vogelbach.
 The difference between Biggio and Bregman, though, is contact ability.
 Biggio managed a league-average 76% contact rate, while Bregman boasts an 87% rate.
 While Biggio will take a lot of walks (his 16.5% BB rate was fourth in baseball), he will also take a lot of strikes and put himself into bad hitter’s counts.
 He’s then forced to change his approach and expand his zone with two strikes, which leads him to an abysmal 47% contact rate on pitches outside of the zone and a 28.6% K rate.